-- These recommendations are applicable to both sound surfaces and noncavitated carious lesions: "Noncavitated lesions are characterized by a change in color, glossiness, or surface structure as a result of demineralization before there is macroscopic breakdown in surface tooth structure.
-These lesions represent areas with net mineral loss due to an imbalance between demineralization and remineralization.
-Reestablishing a balance between demineralization and remineralization may stop the caries disease process while leaving a visible clinical sign of past disease."4 - † The guideline panel suggests that clinicians should take into account the likelihood of experiencing lack of retention when choosing the type of sealant material most appropriate for a specific patient and clinical scenario.
+[†] The guideline panel suggests that clinicians should take into account the likelihood of experiencing lack of retention when choosing the type of sealant material most appropriate for a specific patient and clinical scenario.
 For example, in situations in which dry isolation is difficult, such as a tooth that is not fully erupted and has soft tissue impinging on the area to be sealed, then a material that is more hydrophilic (for example, glass ionomer) would be preferable to a hydrophobic resin-based sealant.
-On the other hand, if the tooth can be isolated to ensure a dry site and long-term retention is desired, then a resin-based sealant may be preferable.
+On the other hand, if the tooth can be isolated to ensure a dry site and longterm retention is desired, then a resin-based sealant may be preferable.

 Question 1.
-Should dental sealants, when compared with non-use of sealants, be used in pits and fissures of occlusal surfaces of primary and permanent molars on teeth deemed to have clinically sound occlusal surfaces or noncavitated carious lesions?
+Should dental sealants, when compared with nonuse of sealants, be used in pits and fissures of occlusal surfaces of primary and permanent molars on teeth deemed to have clinically sound occlusal surfaces or noncavitated carious lesions?

 Summary of findings.
-Data from 9 randomized controlled trials^{9,} 24-31 showed that in children and adolescents with sound occlusal surfaces, the use of pit-and-fissure sealants compared with nonuse of sealants, reduces the incidence of occlusal carious lesions in permanent molars by 76% after 2 to 3 years of follow-up (odds ratio [OR], 0.24; 95% CI, 0.19-0.30) (sTable 1, available in the supplemental data following references).
+Data from 9 randomized controlled trials 5,24-31 showed that in children and adolescents with sound occlusal surfaces, the use of pitand-fissure sealants compared with nonuse of sealants, reduces the incidence of occlusal carious lesions in permanent molars by 76% after 2 to 3 years of follow-up (odds ratio [OR], 0.24; 95% CI, 0.19-0.30) (eTable 1, available online at the end of this article).
 In absolute terms, for a population with a caries baseline risk (prevalence) of 30%, 207 carious lesions would be prevented out of 1,000 sealant applications (95% CI, 186-225 fewer lesions) after 2 to 3 years of follow-up.
-Available data assessing the effect of sealants compared with a control without sealants in a mixed population of patients with sound occlusal surfaces and noncavitated occlusal carious lesions showed that sealants reduced the incidence of carious lesions in this population by 75% (OR, 0.25; 95% CI, 0.19-0.34) after 2 to 3 years of follow-up.
+Available data assessing the effect of sealants compared with a control without sealants in a mixed population of patients with sound occlusal surfaces and noncavitated occlusal carious lesions showed that sealants reduced the incidence of carious lesions in this population by 75% (OR, 0.25; 95% CI, 0.19-0.34) after 2 to 3 years of followup.
 The guideline panel determined the overall quality of the evidence for this comparison as moderate owing to serious issues of risk of bias (unclear method for randomization and allocation concealment) in the included studies.
 No data on the effect of sealants in adult patients were identified.